islandstream/islandstream.github.io/_posts/2018-11-18-audit-and-feedback-for-community-farms-and-gardens.md

 [Infotropism article](http://www.cs.cmu.edu/~akhurst/publications/holstius04-infotropism.pdf)

+**Moss as a bio indicator to pollution**
+![_config.yml]({{ site.baseurl }}/images/moss.jpeg)

 In Lara Houstens talk on Citizen Sense she describes how sensors, tied to trees in an urban community garden in Deptford, revealed surprising results.
 Despite being situated next to a very busy road, the physical characteristics of the walled garden (having a physical barrier on the polluted side) and it's position (next to a school) can mitigate against exposeure and dramatically reduce the presence of airbourne particulates in these locations, and that **garden spaces act as a green lung.**  How can the natural sensing properties of plants be leveraged in the city and by smart tech to show us where the air is cleaner?
-![_config.yml]({{ site.baseurl }}/images/moss.jpeg)

 Gather ideas for 'soft sensor' / qualitative data points.
 I'm interested in investigating the 'soft' side of sensors.
 Living sensors, interpretive and qualitative indicators over quantitative data.